Climate emergency

 We must mobilise to give ourselves a chance of avoiding the destruction of the natural world as we know it and the collapse of civilisation.

-We need a massive and rapid mobilisation, like that during World War Two, to rapidly bring net greenhouse gas emissions to zero.
+We need a massive, rapid mobilisation, like that during World War Two, to bring net greenhouse gas emissions to zero.

 We have already heated the world to a dangerous level, and we show little sign of stopping.
 This is evidence of widespread institutional failure.
 D